arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 it comes with a [notoriously difficult to understand manual][git-man].

-Mercurial has a manual and user interface that I understand without too much effort, and this is by far the the biggest reason I very much prefer mercurial over git.
+Mercurial has a manual and user interface that I understand without too much effort, and this is by far the biggest reason I very much prefer mercurial over git.
 If I need to know something from mercurial I can just read the documentation and go ‘ah’, with git … not so much.
 There’s a reason so many of the [top Stack Overflow questions][so-top] are about git.